vcodecopenh264_web_logo

 Parameter Description

-Returns: parameter value or -1 if the parameter doesn’t exist in the particular video codec class.
+Returns: Parameter value or -1 if the parameter doesn’t exist in the particular video codec class.

 executeCommand method